pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 print(f"noisy samples: {noisy_samples}") # markdown-exec: hide
 ```

-Note that the noisy states have samples with the seconf qubit flipped.
-In the below protocols we describe ways to reconstruct the noiseless distribution (untarrgeted mitigation).
+Note that the noisy states have samples with the second qubit flipped.
+In the below protocols, we describe ways to reconstruct the noiseless distribution (untargeted mitigation).
 Besides this one might just be interrested in mitigating the expectation value (targeted mitigation).

 ### Constrained optimization